hyperhq/blog.hyper.sh/blog/source/docker-hyper-and-the-end-of-guest-os.md

-title: Docker, Hyper and the end of Guest O
+title: Docker, Hyper and the end of Guest OS
 date: 2015-06-29 17:00:00
 author: me
 tags:
+    - Docker
     - Container
-    - Docker
-    - Guest
+    - GuestOS
 preview: Caas (Container-as-a-Service) is believed by many to be the next big thing in the cloud.
 It follows the philosophy of PaaS (shift the focus from infrastructure to app), but leverages the portability of Docker to avoid various technical limitations in a PaaS service

 ---